Bushveld Minerals agrees to revised $40.6m sale of Vanchem - Miningmx

 As part of the initial investment, SPR will provide $9m in working capital funds to Bushveld having provided $8.1m to date.
 Some $3m was paid on May 3 with additional payments of $5m and $1m to be advanced on May 31 and June 30.

 Bushveld said it had explored “all available funding options” including the further issue of its shares.
-However, this was not considered viable following the 67% collapse in Bushveld shares on the London Stock Exchange since the beginning of the year.
+However, this was not considered viable following the 67% collapse in Bushveld shares since the beginning of the year.

 “Accordingly, the board has determined that in order for the company to continue as a going concern, having consulted with its key stakeholders, the only viable option to bring in immediate funds is through an increased working capital facility with SPR and to sell its remaining interest in Vanchem on the following proposed terms,” the company said.